Patch-Traders/BackTester/README.md

 | Tickers | A list containing the stock tickers to be traded |
 | Slippage| A number used in slippage calculations |
 ##### trade(self, lookback_data, day_data):
+The trade function is called at the beggining of each trading period and it is where the user has the opportunity to execute trades.

+lookback_data is a pandas dataframe containg all of the pricing data for each ticker over the lookback period day_data is the data for the current trading period

+The four most important functions to use are:

+    pq.open_long(ticker, quantity)
+    pq.close_long(ticker, quantity)
+    pq.open_short(ticker, quantity)
+    pq.close_short(ticker, quantity)

 After this class is implemented you can use these functions calls to begin the backtesting